vuestorefront/storefront-api/docs/guide/integration/format-category.md

 ## Category entity

-Please check the [sample-data/categories.json](https://github.com/DivanteLtd/storefront-api/blob/develop/integration-sdk/sample-data/categories.json) to make sure which fields are critical for Storefront API to work.
+Please check the [sample-data/categories.json](https://github.com/DivanteLtd/storefront-api/blob/develop/integration-sdk/sample-data/categories.json) to be sure which fields are critical for Storefront API to work.

-Remember - you can add any properties you like to the JSON objects to consume them on Storefront API level.
+Remember - you can add any properties you like to the JSON objects to consume them on the Storefront API level.
 Please make sure you added the new property names to [the proper `includeFields` list for queries](https://github.com/DivanteLtd/vue-storefront/blob/bb6f8e70b5587ed73c457d382c7ac93bd14db413/config/default.json#L151).

 Here we present the core purpose of the product properties:

 ```json
     "id": 24,
 ```
 The type is undefined (it can be anything) - but must be unique.
-Category identifier used mostly for caching purposes (as a key)
+The category identifier is used mostly for caching purposes (as a key).

 ```json
     "parent_id": 21,
 ```

 If this is a child category, please set the parent category id in here.
-This field is being used for building up the Breadcrumbs.
+This field is used for building up Breadcrumbs.

 ```json
     "path": "1/2/29",
 ```

-This is string, list of IDs of the parent categories.
-It's used to build the breadcrumbs more easily.
+This is a string, a list of IDs of the parent categories.
+It's used to build Breadcrumbs more easily.

 ```json
     "name": "Hoodies & Sweatshirts",